×

 Director Greg Strause, Colin Strause

-Duration 1 hr 42 min
+Runtime 1 hr 42 min

-Aliens vs. Predator: Requiem Review - 5/10 Rating
+Aliens vs. Predator: Requiem Review 5/10

+We have rated this 5 out of 10.
 Aliens vs. Predator: Requiem is a mixed bag.
 On one hand, it delivers hard-R carnage, visceral kills, and a tone that leans heavily into horror — a stark shift from the PG-13 original.
 For fans of the xenomorphs and Yautja, there’s plenty of blood, acid, and cool gadgetry.

 The film introduces the PredAlien hybrid, a compelling concept that never fully reaches its potential, and the lone Predator “Wolf” is arguably the film’s highlight — efficient, tactical, and ruthless in cleaning up the mess.